Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: System setup

-Note that if UE 0 does not suffer collision in its selection window, no further collisions occur in the following $R_{c,init}^{UE0}$ RRIs after UE 0's selection window.
-This is because UE does not reselect the occupied PRB each time according to the SPS procedure.
-Since the PRB selected by UE 0 in the selection window will be reserved for the following $R_{c,init}^{UE0}$ RRIs (until UE 0's $R_c$ decrements to 0 again), this occupied PRB will be excluded in the following $R_{c,init}^{UE0}$ RRIs during which any UE enters the selection window.
+Finally, note that if UE 0 does not suffer a collision in its selection window, no further collisions occur in the following $R_{c,init}^{UE0}$ RRIs after UE 0's selection window.
+Since the PRB selected by UE 0 in the selection window is reserved for the following $R_{c,init}^{UE0}$ RRIs, this occupied PRB must be excluded in the following $R_{c,init}^{UE0}$ RRIs for any UE that enters its selection window in this interval.